It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - ABBA's "S.O.S.", which was one of their first worldwide hits, was originally issued as the B-side to the mainly forgotten "Man in the Middle".

-- "How Soon Is Now?" by The Smiths was first released as a B-side and only later given a proper single release.
+- "How Soon Is Now?" by The Smiths was first released as a B-side to "William, It Was Really Nothing", then appeared on the compilation "Hatful Of Hollow" and the US version of "Meat Is Murder", and only after that given a proper single release.
 This is commonly cited as the reason for its comparatively poor chart performance.

 - Gloria Gaynor's "I Will Survive" was originally the B-side to "Substitute."

 - Oasis's "Acquiesce" started out as the B-side to "Some Might Say".
 Such was its popularity with fans that it became a single itself a few years later (natch, it was as the lead-off single from The Masterplan, a collection of B-sides).

 - Red Hot Chili Peppers' Soul To Squeeze was the B Side to both "Give It Away" and "Under The Bridge" in 1991.
 In 1993 it appeared on the Coneheads soundtrack and was released as a single.
 Many people thought it was a new song, which was why the song was a hit.

 - Green Day 's "Good Riddance (Time Of Your Life)" was originally the B-Side to Brain Stew/Jaded (itself a Double A-Side), but rerecorded for the following album Nimrod, and subsequently became one of their best known (if not the best known, period) songs.
 The song "Maria" on International Superhits was originally released in a different version as the B-Side to the 7" version of "Waiting", which meant it was widely regarded as a new song.